 - See if you have what it takes to solve the mental puzzle and escape your room at The Escape Game.

-- Partake in some axe throwing at Throw Nashville.
+- Partake in some ax throwing at Downtown Sporting Club.

 - Or, combine drinking and eating with golf at Top Golf.

-Two new experiences in Belle Meade perfect for bachelorettes:
+Two experiences in Belle Meade perfect for bachelorettes:

 - Pure Sweat + Float offers infrared heat saunas and float therapy.
 They also have “Pure Parties,” which “customize a 3-hour wellness itinerary combining Infrared Sauna and Float Therapy with some of Nashville’s most exquisite healing arts and therapists brought in just for you.”
 They can also accommodate parties that want to experience the sauna or float, yet begin and end at approximately the same time.
 In addition, Reiki or massage therapists can be booked along with countless other ideas to customize this experience.
 Find out more here.